Grainy & Moist Sooji Halwa recipe in 15 minutes

 Stir the rava continuously for even roasting.

 The color of the halwa will depend on the roasting time.

-Add hot water or milk for granular texture: normal water will result in paste texture.
+Add hot water or milk for a granular texture: normal water will result in a gooey texture.

 Be careful while adding the hot water.
 As the pan is hot, adding hot water will result in bubbles and it will start steaming and sputtering.
 If your hand is too close to the pan, it can cause accidental steam burns.